MEATYY78/MEATYY78/README.md

 • A MINOR.
 So don't be weird with me!

-• From non-English country, might be bad at english sometimes!
+• Not an English speaker, might be bad at English sometimes!

 • Yeah I don't do roleplay!
 I don't recommend interacting me for a rp!